xMazzmax/coiffeur-seren/README.md

 I agreed with my client's decision that the website should be as simple as possible.
 My definition of greatness is achieved, not when there is nothing more to add, but when there is nothing unnecessary left to take away from a product or service so that the user can achieve his goals as simple as possible and as fast as possible.
 Adding more value with less stuff isn't easy, in fact it's way harder.
 My philosophy is that it's the responsibility of the service provider to take on the burden of that complexity in order to add as much value as possible to his customers.
 In regards to software, I think that to the users, software are primarily tools and tools should make their life easier, not harder.
 That's my approach and goal when providing not just software development but any kind of service or product.

-### 🌍 Marketing – Beyond Website Developent
+### 🌍 Marketing

 > [_"Every skill you add to your skill toolbelt makes the rest of your skills more valuable."_ – Alex Hormozi](https://youtube.com/shorts/M0Mq_q3gVXA?si=iuBANp5p1ZK4KSjz)

-Besides the website, my client also asked me for help regarding the following:
+My client asked me for help with tasks beyond just website developent:

 **Google Business Account**
 My client has been working at his current hairdresser shop for years.
 He didn't own the place initially but eventually took it over.
 He also took over the existing Google Business Account and instead of renaming the existing profile, he created a second profile on the same account which resulted in the Google search results displaying the name of the new and the name of the old business.
 I did some research and found out my client's option to solve the problem and shared it with him: